 Peter Paul Rubens: Raising of the Cross

-Do you still remember the ‘Martyrdom of Andrew‘ by Otto van Veen in St. Andrew’s Church?
-It was the painting with the athletic executioners, the Roman commander and the women.
+Do you still remember the ‘Martyrdom of Andrew’ by Otto van Veen in St. Andrew’s Church?
+It was the painting with the athletic executioners, the Roman commander, the women and children.
 Here you can see how Rubens drew inspiration from his teacher some fifteen years later (1609-1610).

 The diagonal composition makes the scene more dynamical.
 In the centre, a cross with an undressed man dominates the triangular structure; on the side panel, the Roman officer sits high on horseback and opposite, the faithful women are mourning; mind you, the dog is also present.

 It was the astute maecenas Cornelis van der Geest who commissioned the young painter, who had just returned from Italy, to decorate the high altar in his parish church.
-This St. Walburga’s Church doesn’t exist anymore; it stood nearby what is now the Steen, on the banks of the River.
+This former St. Walburga’s Church stood nearby what is now the Steen, on the banks of the river.
 Van der Geest lived in the neighbourhood (also disappeared).
-We have interior views of his crowded art room and of the church interior.
+We have interior views of his crowded art room and also of the historical church interior.

-It was on-the-spot, in the church itself, that this ‘Raising of the Cross‘ was painted, 4.60 m high and 3.40 wide plus twice extra 1.50 m width.
+It was on-the-spot, in the church itself, that this ‘Raising of the Cross’ was painted, 4.60 m high and 3.40 wide plus an extra 1.50 m twice in width (that’s 15 by 11 feet and twice 5 feet on the sides).
 According to the liturgical calendar, it had its premiere on September 14, 1610, the feast of the Exaltation of the Cross.
 This day commemorates the consecration of the Church of the Sepulchre in Jerusalem.

 With this work, Rubens introduced into our art the Italian chiaroscuro, a play of mostly ‘hard’ shadows to bring out the light; we’ve seen this also in St. Paul’s Church, with the ‘Madonna of the Rosary’ by Caravaggio.